-From 2020 to 2025 I have taken part in four exhibitions and held 2 solo exhibitions.
+From 2020 to 2025 I have taken part in five exhibitions and held 2 solo exhibitions.

 First Solo Exhibition